Advanced Behaviour Support Advisory

 Formulation & referrals

-A written biopsychosocial formulation — and onward referrals to GP, psychiatry, or allied health where the evidence points.
+A written biopsychosocial formulation, with onward referrals to GP, psychiatry, or allied health where the evidence points.

 iv.